dusk196/ultimate-frontend-seed/README.md

  ┗━📜package.json
 ```

 **Note**: If you don't need a specific type of format, you can delete the subfolder freely.
 It will not affect the developement process in any way.
+However, please maintain this format to add any new files.

 # Getting started: